 It’s all about consistency.
 It’s highly unlikely for your hair to stop growing after a couple of waxing sessions, as your hair follicles haven’t been trained to understand that there’s no point in hair regrowth.
 Instead, you will find that your hair is likely to grow back thinner within the first few months of waxing sessions.

-As there’s no guarantee that hair will stop growing back from waxing for everyone, it is said that most people will experience permanent hair loss after around a year of consistent waxing.
+As there’s no guarantee that hair will stop growing back from waxing for everyone (how long waxing lasts varies from person to person), it is said that most people will experience permanent hair loss after around a year of consistent waxing.

 You must also not introduce any other hair removal methods throughout this time, as this will disrupt your hair growth cycle.